 To make the polka dots, I just dabbed little dots of top coat onto my nail and pressed my nail into the glitter.
 I then used my eyeshadow brush to clean up extra glitter between the dots.

-The other patterns were a little easier - for the stripe on my middle finger, I put scotch tape on either side of my nail, leaving a gap between the two pieces where I put on some top coat.
+The other patterns were a little easier – for the stripe on my middle finger, I put scotch tape on either side of my nail, leaving a gap between the two pieces where I put on some top coat.
 Then I dipped my nail in the glitter as I normally would and gently peeled off the tape to reveal a clean stripe.
-On my index and pinkie fingers, I just put top coat on half the nail and then used my brush to get the glitter where I wanted it to go.
+On my index and pinkie fingers, I just put the top coat on half the nail and then used my brush to get the glitter where I wanted it to go.